datascience-2025-group4/group04-team02/README.md

 This Notenbook extracts CDR-H1, CDR-H2 and CDR-H3 sequences from Chotia-numbered PDB files for Antibodies against SarsCov2 proteins

 - `04_extend-existing-data.ipynb`@lotta
+In this notebook, CDR sequence files are systematically expanded.
+First, the sequences are checked for validity and the frequency of the individual amino acids is determined.
+Then average properties such as hydrophobicity, mass, charge and polarity are calculated and added for each CDR region.
+Finally, the length of each CDR sequence is determined and integrated into the original files as new information.

 - `05_summary_all_data.ipynb`@lotta
+In this notebook, three data sets from three different sources (human, influenza, SARS-CoV-2) are merged and supplemented by an sorce column.
+The relative frequency of the 20 amino acids is then calculated for each CDR region.
+The results are saved in all_data.tsv and in all_data_normalozed.tsv and displayed for control purposes.

 3. `dataanalysis`